 In this post, I’ll be sharing the top 10 things to do at Icon Park Orlando and nearby!
-Icon Park is a fun place with some of the best restaurants and bars in the area, as well as home to Sea Life Orlando and the famous Ferris wheel, The Wheel.
-They also have ticket packages for you to save on attractions.
+Icon Park is a fun place with some of the best restaurants and bars in the area, as well as home to the aquarium at Sea Life Orlando and the famous Ferris wheel, The Wheel.
+They also have combo ticket packages for you to save on attractions.

 I really love Orlando.
-Not only is there sunny, Florida weather and tons of stuff to do here, but Orlando is also in a great central location.
+Not only is there sunny, Florida weather and tons of activities here, such as jet skiing, but Orlando is also in a great central location.

 With that being said, it’s an hour away from the Atlantic Coast and less than 2 hours away from the Gulf beaches.

-Icon Park is like an outdoor shopping mall area with its restaurants and bars (over 40!), and shops.
+Icon Park is a great place!
+It’s an outdoor amusement park and shopping mall area with lots of restaurants and bars (over 40!), and shops.